NeilR2s/raspberry-pi-osteoarthritis-detection/README.md

 ### Datasets
 Thermal images of knee joints from patients diagnosed with osteoarthritis.
-Source: ACC Orthopedic and Physical Therapy Clinic (Noveleta, Cavite City, Bacoor, Imus).
+Source: Gentri Medical Center and Hospital.
 **Training:** 1572 files belonging to 4 classes. **Validation:** 332 files belonging to 4 classes. **Test:** 332 files belonging to 4 classes.

 ### Motivation